**alumni of the PPIA Program

-As a member of the Humphrey School graduate faculty Bloomberg has taught courses on leadership and management, educational innovation, and program evaluation.
-She has received several awards for teaching, including the Humphrey School students’ award for Instructor of the Year (2010 and 2011).
-She also received a University of Minnesota Outstanding Faculty Member Award from the Council of Graduate Students (2011).
+Bloomberg is a tenured, full professor and has taught courses on leadership and management, educational innovation, and program evaluation.
+She is a three-time recipient of awards for teaching and advising (Humphrey School students' award for Instructor of the Year in 2010 and 2011; University of Minnesota Outstanding Faculty Member Award from the Council of Graduate Students in 2011).

-Bloomberg’s research and policy work focuses on community-based leadership, public value creation, cross-cultural dialogue and educational policy.
-Bloomberg has authored articles on creating public value, program evaluation, policy development, cross-agency leadership and collaboration, and educational policy analysis.
-The co-edited volume Public Value and Public Administration (Bryson, Crosby and Bloomberg, 2015) received a Best Book Award for research from the American Society of Public Administration.
+Bloomberg's research focuses on community-based leadership, program evaluation, public value creation, cross-cultural dialogue, and educational policy.
+She has published policy research on these areas of focus in addition to cross-agency leadership and collaboration, and educational policy analysis.
+The co-edited volume Public Value and Public Administration (Bryson, Crosby, and Bloomberg, 2015) received a Best Book Award for research from the American Society of Public Administration.

-Bloomberg has consulted on education policy initiatives with the provincial governments of Canada, graduate education programs in China, Tribal Councils of Indigenous Nations, the European Union, countries across Africa and the island country of Cyprus.
-She has worked with several states, federal agencies, and the National Governors Association to improve civic leadership and education systems across the United States.
+Bloomberg has consulted on program evaluation and education policy initiatives in Canada, China, Cyprus, and in countries across Africa and the European Union.
+She has worked with several states, federal agencies, and indigenous nations to improve civic leadership and education systems across the United States.

 Leigh Morris Sloane is Managing Director of International Institute for Strategic Studies (IISS) -Americas.
 In this role, she manages operations and outreach for the Washington office and works closely with her IISS colleagues around the world to ensure that constituents based in the Americas connect with the Institute’s world-leading research and convening power.
 Leigh has over 20 years of experience working in the international affairs arena at the nexus of research, higher education and policy making.
 Prior to joining IISS, Leigh served as Chief of Staff at the Brookings Institution where she managed the executive secretariat and activities of the president, Strobe Talbott.
 From 2008-2013, Leigh served as the Executive Director of the Association of Professional Schools of International Affairs (APSIA).
 In this role, she managed programs and services and developed new initiatives for APSIA's 70 plus full and affiliate member schools around the world.
 Additionally, Leigh has managed the Congress and US Foreign Policy Program at the Council on Foreign Relations and helped establish the Middle East Initiative at the Harvard Kennedy School with Ambassador Robert D. Blackwill.
 Leigh is particularly committed to encouraging and increasing the opportunity for the next generation of talent from underrepresented groups to pursue careers in the international affairs field.
 In her spare time, she serves as vice-chair of the board of directors for the Public Policy and International Affairs fellowship program (PPIA).